Second order cubic corrections of large deviations for perturbed random walks

 The intermediate disorder has also been studied within the context of random walks in space-time i.i.d. random environment in $\mathbb Z$ which are perturbations of the simple symmetric random walk.
 Indeed, in \cite{CG17}, the intermediate disorder regime was proven for a random walk in space-time i.i.d. random environment defined by its probability to jump to the right at a given time $t$ from a site $x$ as $\frac{1}{2}+t^{-1/4}\xi(x,t)$ with $(\xi(x,t))_{x\in\mathbb Z, t\in\mathbb N}$ i.i.d. with values in $[0,1]$.
 This corresponds to the case $\beta_N=\hat\beta N^{-1/4}$ of directed polymers.
 A second result in \cite{CG17} gives an intermediate disorder regime limit of the same kind for the logarithmic fluctuations of the transition probability $P_{0,\omega}(X_t=y)$ of the Beta random walk, with scaling $y=\gamma t+xt^{1/2}$, $\gamma\in (0,1/2)$, $x\in\mathbb R$ with time-dependent parameters $\upalpha_t=\upbeta_t= t^{1/2}$, as $t\to\infty$ is time.

 In this article we first prove convergence to the GUE Tracy-Widom distribution of the second order fluctuations of the Beta random walk for any $\upalpha>0$ and $\upbeta>0$.
-This result removes the restrictions of \cite{Barr-Cor}, where the convergence was proven for $\upalpha=\upbeta=1$ and of \cite{K21} where it was extendend to the case $\upalpha=1$ and $\upbeta>0$.
-Furthermore, our result shows that we can keep the same range of target points as in \cite{Barr-Cor}, as long as $\upalpha\ge 0.7$ and $\upbeta>0$.
+This result removes the restrictions of \cite{Barr-Cor}, where the convergence was proven for $\upalpha=\upbeta=1$ and of \cite{K21} where it was extended to the case $\upalpha=1$ and $\upbeta>0$.
+Furthermore, our result shows that we can keep the same range $\theta\in (0,0.5)$ parametrizing the target points $x(\theta)$ (which is expressed as a rational function invlolving polygamma functions) of the large deviation event $\{X_t\ge x(\theta) t\}$ as in \cite{Barr-Cor}, as long as $\upalpha\ge 0.7$ and $\upbeta>0$.